What is a Forensic Pathologist?

 Most forensic pathologists work on a full-time basis and are often employed by hospitals, health-care units, the city, or the local government.
 Because forensic pathologists work with dead bodies, there is a risk of exposure to infectious diseases.
 Protective gear such as gloves and masks are worn at all times.

-The job can be stressful and may be emotionally difficult for some.
+The job can be stressful and may be emotionally difficult.
 To be successful in this career, forensic pathologists have to be able to separate themselves from their cases.